12 Small kitchen lighting ideas to make compact cooking areas shine

 The kitchen is the heart of the home and so your small kitchen lighting ideas need to not only look good but also be practical.
 Kitchen lighting is something that is essential to think about, especially if you have a small space and want to best celebrate your small kitchen ideas.
 Good lighting can transform a kitchen from dark and small to bright and airy, making the space more inviting and seamless in your overall design.

-'Lighting is a key component because it sets the mood and can make a dramatic impact on the ambiance of your space as it illuminates both your cooking and entertainment areas – especially in smaller kitchens to give the illusion of more space,' says Jen Nash, design excellence manager from Magnet
+'Lighting is a key component because it sets the mood and can make a dramatic impact on the ambience of your space as it illuminates both your cooking and entertainment areas – especially in smaller kitchens to give the illusion of more space,' says Jen Nash, head of design at Magnet.

 'You can add lighting pretty much anywhere too: inside or under cabinets, beneath plinths and worktops and below open shelving which is a great way to open up the wall space in a smaller room.'